 Breakfast (extra charge) is served from 7am, and is copious.
 It can be served in the salon or delivered to your room, and is beautifully presented with the finest ingredients.
 If the weather is fine we recommend breakfast on the terrace; otherwise enjoy a decadently long meal in your room, with silver pots of steaming drinks, airy viennoiseries and baguettes, fresh fruit and juice, yoghurt and cheese, and eggs cooked to your liking.

-Complimentary tea, coffee, fruit juice and cake are served in the salon at tea-time, but for all other meals you will have to venture out.
+Complimentary tea, coffee, fruit juice and cake are served daily in the salon at tea-time (4pm), and a limited room service menu is available until 10:45pm, but for all other meals you will have to venture out.
 The area is not exactly short on eateries, and staff are delighted to provide suggestions and reserve tables.
-On their recommendation we tried the Café Tournon (18 rue de Tournon) and enjoyed an archetypal French meal of foie gras, followed by confit de canard, and the most divine piece of Camembert (which had been trying to run off the plate).
+On their recommendation we tried the Café Tournon (18 rue de Tournon) and enjoyed an archetypal French meal of foie gras, followed by confit de canard, and the most divine piece of Camembert.

 Alternatively, head 5 minutes' north to rue des Cannettes, which is stuffed full of cafés, crêperies and bistros – if you’re a big beef eater try Boucherie Roulière for excellent steak.
 Wander along Boulevard Saint-Germain and stop in at Brasserie Lipp or Café de Flore for drinks with literary links.
 Pick up a picnic at the covered Marché Saint-Germain, or at La Grande Epicerie (part of the delicious department store Bon Marché on rue de Sévres), then seek out the secluded Square Récamier and settle in for the afternoon.

 - Pass a pleasant hour indulging in the most Parisian of past-times - people-watching - in Place St Sulpice